JacoboLansac/audits/solo/soar-review.md

 ### Architecture high level review

-- The architecture is well organized, and generally gas-efficient
+- The architecture is well organized and generally gas-efficient
-- Contracts are with an acceptable level of inline comments, although some function doc-strings are missing
+- Contracts have an acceptable level of inline comments, although some function doc strings are missing
 - The `Minter.sol` and `SoarStaknig.sol` are upgradeable contracts.
 However, **I do not endorse upgradeability on a staking contract holding user funds**, as it is an important centralization risk: rugpull of all staked tokens in case of malicious owner or compromised private keys.